ArneCL/BlogPosts/golang-slices.md

 Title: Golang: Slices
 Tags: golang, golang-slices

-A slice is a data structure with three parts: A pointer to a place in an array, the length of the slice, and the capacity of the array.
+A slice is a data structure with three parts: A pointer to a place in an array, the length of the slice, and the capacity of the slice.

 A slice type looks like an array, but there is no size defintion: